 Be of 2L (JD), 3L (JD), LLM, or JSD status at Cornell Law School

-Have completed a scholarly research paper in the time period spanning May, 2013 – May, 2014.
+Have completed a scholarly research paper in the time period spanning May, 201

 May include, but are not limited to, papers written for a class or journal notes.
 Work product generated through summer or other employment will not be accepted

 Must be a minimum of 10 pages in length

-- Must be written in proper Bluebook format
+Must be written in proper Bluebook format

 Must be properly footnoted

 Applications must be submitted via email to

 Entries must be accompanied by

 The author's name, law school year, degree anticipated, and contact information.

 A one page abstract (500 words or less) summarizing the research process involved, the lessons learned from that research process, the original purpose for which the paper was written, and the professor for whom the paper was written, if applicable.

 5 period.
-Papers will be accepted on an ongoing basis through May 1, 2014.
+Papers will be accepted on an ongoing basis through May 1, 201

 A panel composed of Research Services Librarians will judge submissions based on how well they demonstrate the following: